u591316/dat110-project1-startcode/README.md

 The `void stop()` method should be considered an internal RPC method and uses RPC identifier 0.
 This (reserved) identifier should not be used when implementing other RPC methods using the RPC layer.

 The abstract class `RPCStub` will be relevant in task 3 as the client-side of an RPC-call is to extend this class such that it gets access to the RPC middleware for making remote calls.
-The interface `RPCImpl` is also to be used in task 3 as the server-side of an RPC call (where the remote method is actually implemented) is to implement this interface by implementing teh `invoke` method that will do the unmarshalling/marshalling of parameters/return value for the concrete remote method.
+The interface `RPCImpl` is also to be used in task 3 as the server-side of an RPC call (where the remote method is actually implemented) is to implement this interface by implementing the `invoke` method that will do the unmarshalling/marshalling of parameters/return value for the concrete remote method.

 **Optional challenges:** If you have time, you may consider implementing an RPC layer where methods can have more than a single parameter.
 Also, you may investigate how to implement the automatic code generation of the client-side and server-side stub-code which would be a first step towards supporting arbitrary Java-objects as parameter and return types.
 Finally, you may consider making the RPC server multi-threaded such that multiple simultaneous clients can be handled.

 ### Task 3: Using the RPC layer for an IoT network application

-In this task you will use the RPC layer to implement the IoT system comprised of a controller, a (temperature) sensor, and a display.
+In this task you will use the RPC layer from task 2 to implement the IoT system comprised of a controller, a (temperature) sensor, and a display.
 The controller should play the role of an RPC client while the sensor and display take the role of RPC servers.

 The controller should regularly retrieve the current temperature using a `int read()` RPC call on the sensor and then use a `void write(String str)` RPC call on the display to show the current temperature.
 The principle is illustrated in the figure below.